robaho/go-concurrency-test/readme.md

+**Clarification**

+The "multi" timings measure the time to perform the op on N threads/routines and N is 2 to ensure sufficient cores are available so that these timings can be directly compared to the non concurrent timings.

 **Update**

 Based on feedback from Bryan Mills, I've updated the implementation using channels, and re-tested.
 I do not believe it has